• Skip to primary navigation

 But there are several easy ways to get help for your student loans.
 Follow this simple action plan.

 Step 1.
-Call Your Lender.
-Too many people are afraid to call their lender.
+Call Your Lender or Loan Servicer.
+Too many people are afraid to call their loan servicer.
 But what nobody seems to realize is that student loans are owned by the government, and managed by student loan servicing companies.
 These companies are paid for managing the loans - including by helping borrowers stay current.
 They are actually there to help you.
 Yes, it's a call center, and yes, you might get a rep that's not very helpful.
 But many are, and most will be able to point you in the right direction.

 Step 2.
 Immediate Relief With Deferment Or Forbearance.
 If you simply need relief right now and can't make a payment, ask for a deferment or forbearance.
 This will allow you to not make payments for a certain amount of time.
 You don't want to do this too long, because your loan balance will continue to grow.